kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 [hcat]: http://incubator.apache.org/hcatalog/ "Apache HCatalog"

 Users aren't expected to use metadata providers directly.
+Typically, the URI used to open a `DatasetRepository` also holds information about the metadata provider.

-Instead, `DatasetRepository` implementations accept instances of `MetadataProvider` plugins, and make whatever calls are needed as users interact with the Data APIs.
+Most `DatasetRepository` implementations accept instances of `MetadataProvider` plugins, and make whatever calls are needed as users interact with the Data APIs.
 If you're paying close attention, you'll see that we didn't specify a metadata provider when we instantiated `FileSystemDatasetRepository` earlier.